 While Bill Mantlo was ecstatic about the idea of creating such a character, artist Michael Golden was not.
 He believed that the creation of such a character would hurt the comic and the story they were telling.

 Nevertheless, Golden's objections were promptly ignored by Shooter and when Micronauts vol.1 #8 came out, readers were introduced to the original Captain Universe.
 Many were blown away by the concept, others were furious.
-For over 30 years, Captain Universe was a C-List character until Jonathan Hickman revived the concept (with an entirely new twist) in the latest volume of Avengers.
+For over 30 years, Captain Universe was a C-List character until Jonathan Hickman revived the concept (with an entirely new twist) in the 2015 volume of Avengers.

 Major Story Arcs